aa755/paramcoq-iff/README.md

-# reflective-paramcoq
+# paramcoq-iff

 Dependencies:

-The `trunk` branch of Coq on June 12 https://github.com/coq/coq .
-Later commits may work.
+commit `f4cec75fe74ff3f66f401efab357cae79124d984` in the `trunk` branch of Coq https://github.com/coq/coq.
+Later versions cause compilation errors in template-coq, likely due to changes in the representation of universes caused by cumulative universes in inductives.

 The `v8.6` branch of coq-ext-lib: https://github.com/coq-ext-lib/coq-ext-lib/ , which compiles with Coq trunk as well.

-The `castTrunk` branch of template-coq https://github.com/aa755/template-coq
+The `castTrunkPreUnivPoly` branch of template-coq https://github.com/aa755/template-coq

 The `vcoq87` branch of SquiggleEq https://github.com/aa755/SquiggleEq

 The `master` branch of ReduceAway https://github.com/aa755/example-plugin

 For each of the above, it should suffice to `git clone ...; git checkout [branch]; cd ...; make; sudo make install`.